How safe is your home? Do you feel pretty secure?

 State Farm understands this.
 That’s why their HO-3 plans come with RCV for your belongings (usually extra) and building ordinance insurance (sometimes extra).
 Adding water backup, which can run up to $9 per month with other providers, costs only two bucks with State Farm.
 Ditto for extra replacement cost coverage for your home — up to $65,000.

 The end result is a well-stocked, reasonably priced ($113 per month) insurance plan you can knock down significantly ($75) by bundling your auto insurance.
+If you’re looking to save even more, you might consider installing home security cameras — State Farm offers a discount for homes that are protected.
+If you’re interested, head over to our Lorex cost guide; they make some of the best cameras on the market.

 The only bone we have to pick with State Farm has nothing to do with its value as an insurance provider.
 We’d simply like to see State Farm revamp its online quote generator.
 (We’d also like to be able to purchase their bundles online without an agent.)